silogen/docs/new-silogen-docs/docs/ai-development/fine-tuning.md

 You can trigger the creation of your fine-tuned model by clicking the "Fine-Tune Model" button and selecting appropriate entries.

-You must provide your model a name and can optionally specify a description and any of 3 hyperparameters: Batch-size, Learning-rate multiplier and Number of epochs.
-If you are unsure of the values to use, leave the inputs empty, to auto select the default certified values.
+You must provide your model a name and can optionally specify a description and any of the three hyperparameters: batch-size, learning-rate multiplier and number of epochs.
+If you are unsure of the values to use, leave the fields empty, to auto-select the default certified values.

 ![Create fine-tuned model](../media/finetuning/trigger-finetuning.png)